SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Protocols_and_templates/Alarm_templates/Managing_alarm_templates/Assigning_an_alarm_template.md

 1. In the *Alarm* section, select the alarm template.

 1. Right-click in the *Elements* section, and select *Assign template*.
-Alternatively, from DataMiner 9.0.5 onwards, you can also click the *Assign elements* button at the top of this section.
+Alternatively, you can also click the *Assign elements* button at the top of this section.

 1. In the *Assign template* window, use the *Add \>\>* and *\<\< Remove* buttons to assign the template to particular items.